rsalmei/walletsaver-tech-assignment/README.md

 # The end

-Thank you Jacopo and Valeryi!
+Thank you Jacopo and Valeriy!

 I've enjoyed my time doing this. :wink: